Ziex0/Ghost-Mounts/README.md

 # About
 There are 2 different patches

-1. ghost_ground_mount.patch which mounts you with a Swift Spectral Tiger (http://www.wowhead.com/npc=24004/swift-spectral-tiger)
+1st patch - ghost_ground_mount which mounts you with a Swift Spectral Tiger when you're dead (http://www.wowhead.com/npc=24004/swift-spectral-tiger)

-2. ghost_flying_mount.patch which mounts you with a Winged Steed of the Ebon Blade (http://www.wowhead.com/npc=29582/winged-steed-of-the-ebon-blade)
+2nd patch - ghost_flying_mount which mounts you with a Winged Steed of the Ebon Blade (http://www.wowhead.com/npc=29582/win...the-ebon-blade)

 Note that upon resurrection you'll be back to normal speed, dismounted and flying state disabled.